alutterb/alutterb.github.io/index.md

 After graduating high school in 2016, I applied to Purdue but was rejected.
 I went to Ball State, had an epiphany, ended up with a 3.92 GPA my freshman year and transferred to Purdue.
 At Purdue I did undergrad research in the anthropology department where I helped design some statistical software to figure out how artefacts differ by shape.
 I ended up graduating from Purdue in 2020 with a 3.73 GPA majoring in mathematics, statisics, and applied mathematics.
 I am now currently a graduate student at Cornell University pursuing a Master's in Operations Research.
 I failed many times to get to where I am at.
 I am not afraid of failure.
 I see it as a tool to learn of my shortcomings and then correcting those hindrances to propell me even further than if I hadn't failed.

-I hope to dedicate my life to pushing the world forward.

 ### Hobbies
 - My father is a musician, so I have an affinity for music.
 I am currently learning the piano and plan on taking some singing classes as well.
 I enjoy all types of genres of music, from country to metal to rap to rock to classical.
 You name it, I like it.